v0lta/PyTorch-Wavelet-Toolbox/README.md

 #### Unit tests
 The `tests` folder contains multiple tests, to allow independent verification of this toolbox.
-Run
+After cloning the repositrory and moving into the main directory run

 ``` python
     pytest